3DSceneRetrieval/3D-Scene-Retrieval-Methods-Source-Code/README.md

-# '3D Scene Retrieval Methods' Source Code
+# 3D Scene Retrieval Methods Source Code
 This is the source code repository for the methods evaluated in the following manuscript:

 "**A comparison of methods for 3D scene shape retrieval**".